 Introduction

-This Appendix establishes the program for initial qualification of Operator Licensing (OL): Examiners and Chief Examiners through Individual Study Activities (ISAs), formal classroom instruction, and on-the-job training (OJT).
+This Appendix establishes the program for initial qualification of Operator Licensing (OL): Limited Examiners, Examiners, and Chief Examiners through Individual Study Activities (ISAs), formal classroom instruction, and on-the-job training (OJT).

+The Appendix contains three distinct qualifications: Limited Examiner, Examiner (the official title for the full qualification level, sometimes referred to as full examiner), and Chief Examiner.
+Limited Examiners are only qualified to assist with the administration and grading of operating tests (including validation activities).
+In addition to the tasks of a Limited Examiner, Examiners are qualified to prepare, administer, and grade both operating tests and written examinations.

+An individual may qualify as a Limited Examiner by completing only the Limited Examiner qualification card requirements.
+To qualify as an Examiner, both the Limited Examiner and Examiner cards must be completed.
+Examiner qualification is a prerequisite for Chief Examiner qualification.

 General Requirements

 Do not begin the activities in this qualification journal until you have completed the following IMC 1245 Appendix A, Basic-Level Individual Study Activities (ISAs): 1 through 6, 14 through 16, and 19.
 You should complete the General Proficiency (IMC 1245, Appendix B) ISAs in parallel with the Technical Proficiency requirements outlined in this journal.
-Some of the Appendix B training courses are not required for OL Examiner and may be deferred until subsequent qualification as a Reactor Operations Inspector in accordance with IMC 1245Appendix C1.
+Some of the Appendix B training courses are not required for OL Examiner qualification and may be deferred until subsequent qualification as a Reactor Operations Inspector in accordance with IMC 1245, Appendix C1.

 Examiners must complete all the required training courses, ISAs, and OJT activities within 24 months after assignment to the regional (or Program Office) OL Branch.
+While limited and full examiner qualification will normally be completed in parallel, resource needs may warrant completing the qualification in series (limited followed by full) to enable branch staff to assist with operating tests prior to completing full examiner qualification.

 In accordance with IMC-1245, supervisors are expected to certify that the required training ISA and OJT activities have been successfully completed by signing, electronically or otherwise, the items on the appropriate Signature and Certification Card.
-However, given that the OL branch chief (BC) may not be examiner-qualified, they may delegate evaluation of the required activities to a Examiner, who would initial the items on the card prior to certification by the OL BC.
-Although a qualification board is not required, every OL Examiner must satisfactorily administer a complete operating test pursuant to OL Examiner OJT Activity (3) prior to limited .
-This test must be evaluated by a Chief Examiner, who will assess and document the Limited Examiner candidate’s performance on all the individual attributes identified in Section 02.02 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
-The evaluator will provide a written recommendation (via memorandum or email) whether to the examiner candidate, including the need for any remedial training, to the Chief of the regional (or program office) OL Branch with a copy to the individual’s BC, as appropriate.
+However, given that the OL branch chief (BC) may not be examiner-qualified, they may delegate the evaluation of the required activities to a qualified Examiner, who would initial the items on the card prior to certification by the OL BC.
+Although regional OL BCs are encouraged to complete the OL Examiner qualification program, it is not required.

+Although a qualification board is not required, every OL Limited Examiner must satisfactorily administer and grade a complete operating test pursuant to OL Examiner OJT Activity (3) prior to limited qualification.
+This qualification test must be evaluated by a qualified Chief Examiner, who will assess and document the Limited Examiner candidate’s performance on all the individual attributes identified in Section 02.02 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
+The evaluator will provide a written recommendation (via memorandum or email) whether to qualify the limited examiner candidate, including the need for any remedial training, to the Chief of the regional (or program office) OL Branch with a copy to the individual’s BC, as appropriate.

-The Chief of the regional (or program office) OL Branch and the Director of the applicable Regional Division that is responsible for licensed operator oversight (or NRR Division of Reactor Oversight (DRO)) will document their concurrence with the evaluator’s recommendation for qualification by signing the individual’s applicable OL Examiner Card.
+The Chief of the regional (or program office) OL Branch and the Director of the applicable Regional Division that is responsible for licensed operator oversight (or NRR Division of Reactor Oversight (DRO)) will document their concurrence with the evaluator’s recommendation for qualification by signing the individual’s applicable OL Examiner Qualification Card.

-An examiner’s will automatically extend to multiple reactor technologies upon satisfactorily completing the full course series or the cross-training course for the applicable reactor technology.
+An examiner’s qualification will automatically extend to multiple reactor technologies upon satisfactorily completing the full course series or the cross-training course for the applicable reactor technology.